microsoft/nni/docs/en_US/NAS/ExecutionEngines.rst

 Pure-python Execution Engine
 ----------------------------

 We recommend users to use this execution engine, if they are new to NNI NAS.
 Pure-python execution engine plays magic within the scope of inline mutation APIs, while does not touch the rest of user model.
 Thus, it has minimal requirement on user model.
-This execution engine will become the default execution engine in future version of Retiarii.
+This execution engine is the default execution engine in Retiarii.

-Three steps are needed to use this engine now.
+Two steps are needed to use this engine now.

 1. Add ``@nni.retiarii.model_wrapper`` decorator outside the whole PyTorch model.
-2. Add ``config.execution_engine = 'py'`` to ``RetiariiExeConfig``.
 3. If you need to export top models, formatter needs to be set to ``dict``.
 Exporting ``code`` won't work with this engine.

-.. note:: You should always use ``super().__init__()` instead of ``super(MyNetwork, self).__init__()`` in the PyTorch model, because the latter one has issues with model wrapper.
+.. note:: You should always use ``super().__init__()`` instead of ``super(MyNetwork, self).__init__()`` in the PyTorch model, because the latter one has issues with model wrapper.

 Graph-based Execution Engine
 ----------------------------